Luis102487/TargetSales/README.md

 ## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand customer behavior.
+The aim of the project is to gain insight into the sales data of Walmart to understand customer behavior.
 This analysis aims to uncover the different customers segments, purchase trends and the profitability of each customer segment.

 ## About Data